shawnmckinney/py-fortress/README.md

     python3 test_dit_dao.py
     ```

-    *This uses the values of suffix, user, roles and perm, i.e. their distinguished names (dn), from the config file.*
+    *This uses the values of suffix, user, roles and perms, i.e. their distinguished names (dn), from the config file.*

 __________________________________________________________________________________
 ## SECTION 5.
 Integration Tests